tnichols217/notes/CV.md

 	- Utilized **physics simulations** to animate clothes, smoke, softbodies, and destruction
 	- Retopologized models to be **game and animation ready**
 	- Highly experienced at **generative geometry**, textures, and lighting
-- Led 75% 50-100% of 3D design and modelling for the company
+- Led over 50% of 3D design and modelling projects for the company

 ### IT Technician / Programmer Intern